Open-EO/openeo.org/documentation/1.0/cookbook/README.md

 - is the result properly saved?
 - what is actually in the result? does it contain too many timesteps or bands? has the result been aggregated?
 - have bands been renamed or are you trying to merge three cubes that all have the same band name? (of course monthly aggregation usuall done diffrently (agg_temp))
-- parameters that are named dependent on backend: collection name, exact band name, output format (?),
+- parameters that are named dependent on back-end: collection name, exact band name, output format (?),

 You have **feedback or** noticed an **error**?
 Feel free to open an issue in the [github repository](https://github.com/Open-EO/openeo.org) or use the [other communication channels](https://openeo.org/contact.html)